 “It’s because we want to provide high levels of service, ensure that candidates and clients are receiving a great experience and also to benchmark ourselves against others.
 Quite often, we want to achieve more than ‘good.’
 We want to achieve ‘great’.
 Awards give us that standard for continuous improvement.”

 A powerful boost to your brand

-In a talent-short market, branding is set to become even more valuable as candidates seek to align with recruiters who can bring something special to their career.
+In a talent-short market, branding is even more valuable as candidates seek to align with recruiters who can bring something special to their career.
 Awards are an effective way to build the credibility of your personal and organisational brand.

 “It’s very easy to post something on social media about how skilled or dedicated or professional you are,” Cameron says.
 “But there’s a difference between expressing what you believe you have versus the endorsement of highly regarded judges who independently and objectively look at what you are offering, either as an individual or as an agency.